deividAlfa/stm32_soldering_iron_controller/README.md

 * PWM

         - GPIO:
            	* User label: PWM_OUTPUT (Don't care actually)
            	* Mode: TIMxCHx(N) ("x" and "N" depends on the selected pin)

         - TIMER: Select timer assigned to the pin.
-            - Check Activated
+           	* Check Activated
-            - Select channel assigned to the pin
+           	* Select channel assigned to the pin
-            - Mode: PWM Generation.
+           	* Mode: PWM Generation.
 Select CHx(N), as assigned to PIN.
 Ensure to select "N" if the pin has it!
-            - Prescaler: Don't care, it's adjusted within the program.
-                         Consider that the routine is designed for the timer running at CPU speed.
+           	* Prescaler: Don't care, it's adjusted within the program.
+It asumes the timer runs at CPU speed.
                          Some timers may take haf the clock speed, depending on the bus!
-                         If the timer uses FCY/2, use #define PWM_TIMER_HALFCLOCK in board.h!
+In that case use **#define PWM_TIMER_HALFCLOCK** in board.h!
                          Check the Clock config in CUBEMX!
-            - Period: Don't care, it's adjusted within the program.
+           	* Period: Don't care, it's adjusted within the program.
-            - Pulse: Don't care, it's adjusted within the program.
+           	* Pulse: Don't care, it's adjusted within the program.
-            - NVIC settings: Depending on the timer type, enable TIMx "Capture compare" if available, else use "Global interrupt".
+           	* NVIC settings: Depending on the timer type, enable TIMx "Capture compare" if available, else use "Global interrupt".
-              Consider that some timers will run at CPU speed while other may take a slower clock.
-              Check the Clock config in CUBEMX!